ciarandg/portfolio/content/posts/bioinformatics-for-dummies/index.md

 My initial impression is: just give up on Nix for bioinformatics work.
 I've been playing with this tooling on NixOS and it has been a serious headache; I ended up just spinning up an Ubuntu Distrobox and doing all my package management with Conda.

 There are interesting tools in the Nix ecosystem, such as [bionix](https://github.com/PapenfussLab/bionix) and [rix](https://github.com/ropensci/rix).
-If I was a researcher, I think that the reproducibility Nix offers would seem very compelling to me, but it seems that bioinformatics has a very mature tooling ecosystem that is pretty much totally parallel to most of the tooling I use in my day-to-day as a software engineer.
+If I was a researcher, I think that the reproducibility Nix offers would seem very compelling to me, but it seems that bioinformatics has a very mature tooling ecosystem that is pretty much totally orthogonal to most of the tooling I use in my day-to-day as a software engineer.

 ## Tools